Aliases for KCNIP4 Gene

 GeneCards Summary for KCNIP4 Gene

-KCNIP4 (Kv Channel Interacting Protein 4) is a Protein Coding gene.
-Among its related pathways are Regulation of Wnt-mediated beta catenin signaling and target gene transcription.
-GO annotations related to this gene include calcium ion binding and voltage-gated ion channel activity.
-An important paralog of this gene is KCNIP3.
+KCNIP4 (Potassium Voltage-Gated Channel Interacting Protein 4) is a Protein Coding gene.
+Diseases associated with KCNIP4 include Synovial Angioma and Childhood Malignant Schwannoma.
+Among its related pathways are Regulation of Wnt-mediated beta catenin signaling and target gene transcription and Cardiac conduction.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and potassium channel regulator activity.
+An important paralog of this gene is KCNIP2.

 Regulatory subunit of Kv4/D (Shal)-type voltage-gated rapidly inactivating A-type potassium channels.
 Modulates KCND2 channel density, inactivation kinetics and rate of recovery from inactivation in a calcium-dependent and isoform-specific manner (PubMed:11847232, PubMed:18957440, PubMed:23576435).
 Modulates KCND3/Kv4.3 currents (PubMed:23576435).
 Isoform 4 does not increase KCND2 expression at the cell membrane (PubMed:18957440).
 Isoform 4 retains KCND3 in the endoplasmic reticulum and negatively regulates its expression at the cell membrane.